cloudevents/spec/amqp-protocol-binding.md

 placed into the AMQP message's [application data][data] section using an event format as defined in the CloudEvents [spec][ce].

-In the _binary_ content mode, the value of the event `data` is placed into the AMQP message's [application data][data] section as-is, with the `datacontenttype` attribute value declaring its media type; all other event attributes are mapped to the AMQP [application-properties][app-properties] section.
+In the _binary_ content mode, the value of the event `data` is placed into the AMQP message's [application data][data] section as-is, with the `datacontenttype` attribute value declaring its media type mapped to the AMQP `content-type` message property; all other event attributes are mapped to the AMQP [application-properties][app-properties] section.

 ### 1.4.
 Event Formats